fpellicero/fpellicero.github.io/src/data/Blog/adding-typescript-typings-to-you-react-components.md

 status: published
 ---

-# Adding typescript typings to your React components

 A while ago, we decided to move our codebase from Javascript to Typescript.
 Our main goals and expectations were:

 - Reducing bugs.